playframework/play-generated-docs/manual/working/javaGuide/main/sql/JavaJPA.md

 db.default.jndiName=DefaultDS
 ```

-See the [[Database docs|AccessingAnSQLDatabase]] for more information about how to configure your datasource.
+See the [[Java Database docs|JavaDatabase]] for more information about how to configure your datasource.

 ## Creating a Persistence Unit